panta82/voting-redux/README.md

     Functional equivalent of [AbstractSingletonProxyFactoryBean](https://docs.spring.io/spring/docs/2.5.x/javadoc-api/org/springframework/aop/framework/AbstractSingletonProxyFactoryBean.html)
 - Added `doesn't remove hasVoted if pair remains the same` unit test, after a bug fix.
 - Would it make sense to separate `Foo` component and `FooContainer` into their own files?
+- Security method in excecise 3 isn't all that impressive, but I guess it would stop a casual cheater.